simongoricar/Nano/README.md

 ### Invite and help

 Wanna add Nano to your server?
-Use this magic [invite link](https://discordapp.com/oauth2/authorize?client_id=171632249459048448&scope=bot&permissions=8)!
+Use this magic [invite link](https://discordapp.com/oauth2/authorize?client_id=171632249459048448&scope=bot&permissions=1543765079)!
-If you're confused or need help hop on our Discord server - [Nano lounge](https://discord.gg/FZJB6UJ).
+If you're confused or need help, hop on our Discord server - [Nano lounge](https://discord.gg/FZJB6UJ).

 ----

-### A list of all available commands is available [here](https://github.com/DefaltSimon/Nano/wiki/Commands)
+### A list of all available commands is available [here](http://nanobot.pw/commands.html)

 ----